louisabraham/kakuro.py/README.md

 12301532
 ```

-`solve()` is an iterator so you can also use it to check the uniqueness of solutions (however the kakuro above has more than 100M solutions).
+`solve()` is an iterator so you can also use it to check the uniqueness of solutions (however the Kakuro above has more than 100M solutions).

 Note: the current code assumes that the grid is square, it can be easily modified to support arbitrary grid shapes.